Is It Your Kitty’s Special Day Soon? Then You Will Want To Check Out These Amazing Cat Birthday Cake Recipes And Ideas!

 We hope that you have enjoyed this curated list of cat birthday cake recipe ideas, and we’d love to hear how your kitty likes them!

-Also, if you have prepared a special birthday cake for your cat that isn’t mentioned here, please consider sharing the recipe so other kitties and their parents can try it!
+Also, if you have prepared a special treat for your cat that isn’t mentioned here, please consider sharing the recipe so other kitties and their parents can try it!

 - Biello, D., “Strange But True, Cats Cannot Taste Sweets,” Scientific American, 2007.